 And I was certainly aware of Maple Story before it was officially released here.
 And of course I mentioned WoW as the launch of the GaaS movement, but that’s not strictly accurate, I personally know people who lost a fortune to their extremely expensive Ultima Online addiction in 1997/98.

 I am still not convinced that the experience of those gamers was any better or worse, me having been there in person.
-The kids in my life seem perfectly content with their life of Animal Crossings, Minecrafts and even Robloxes.
+The kids in my life seem perfectly content with their Animal Crossings, Minecrafts and even Robloxes.
 The millions of people in Fortnite don’t seem mad about it.
-I sure was angrier about that Resident Evil business then that people are about the Resident Evil remakes now.
+I sure was angrier about that Resident Evil business at the time than people are about the Resident Evil remakes now.
 Hell, I got pulled from playing a fantastic remake of Silent Hill 2 by an even better JRPG in Metaphor ReFantazio, and neither of those games features any MTX or service stuff.
 And of course that’s not mentioning the horde of games in the 20-40 range that are way better and more affordable than anything I had access to in the 90s.

 Best you can do is play the stuff that’s good and ignore the rest.